caerux/Chatsy/README.md

 ## Installation

-User have to use his own projecID of chatengine in App.js.
+User have to use his own projectID of chatengine in App.js.

 Use the npm manager [npmn](https://www.npmjs.com/) to use the Chatsy.